Skip to main content

 Allowable Stall Clues (Stall Table)

-• In certain situations, everyone understands that a player might be giving a "stall" clue.
+• In Stalling Situations, everyone understands that a player might be giving a low-value clue.
 However, there are limits - they are not allowed to just clue anything they want.
 These are the specific clues that they are allowed to give along with the precedence of each clue:

 PrecedenceType of ClueNormal Situation (Severity 0)Early Game (Severity 1)Double Discard / Scream Discard (Severity 2)Locked Hand (Severity 3)8 Clues (Severity 4)End-Game (Severity ?)